WebP: Vulnerability

-In September 2023, two critical vulnerabilities relating to WebP images were discovered by Apple Security Engineering and Architecture (SEAR) and the Citizen Lab, potentially affecting Google Chrome, Chromium-based browsers and the libwebp project from Google, among any application implementing libwebp.
+In September 2023, two critical vulnerabilities relating to WebP images were discovered by Apple Security Engineering and Architecture (SEAR) and the Citizen Lab, potentially affecting libwebp itself, Google Chrome and other Chromium-based browsers, as well as any other application using the library.

-Among these vulnerabilities, CVE-2023-4863 was an actively exploited vulnerability with a high risk rating of CVSS 8.8.
-This could lead to an out of bounds/overflow condition in applications using the affected libwebp library, upon exploitation of a maliciously crafted .webp lossless file.
-This could result in a denial of service (DoS), or worse, enabling malicious remote code execution (RCE).
+CVE-2023-4863 was the more actively exploited vulnerability of the two, with a high risk-rating of CVSS 8.8, which means it could lead to a buffer overflow, in applications using the affected library, upon exploitation of a maliciously crafted .webp lossless file, resulting in a denial of service (DoS), or worse, enabling malicious remote code execution (RCE).

-The extensive use of libwebp packages across hundreds of applications, including many categories from web browsers to mobile apps, posed a major patching challenge to mitigate the vulnerability due to the demanding testing requirements before release, highlighting the implications of this vulnerability on a wide scale.
+The extensive use of libwebp packages across hundreds of applications, from web browsers to mobile apps, posed a major patching challenge to mitigate the vulnerability, due to the demanding pre-release testing requirements, which highlights the wide-scale implications of this vulnerability.

-Several web browsers, including Google Chrome, Firefox, Microsoft Edge, and Brave issued security patches following the discovery of the vulnerability.
-The vulnerability was patched in libwebp version 1.3.2.
+Several web browsers—including Google Chrome, Firefox, Microsoft Edge, and Brave—issued security patches following the discovery of the vulnerability.
+The vulnerability was ultimately patched in libwebp version 1.3.2.

 WebP 2

-Google began developing a second version of WebP in June 2021.
-The main goal of WebP 2 was to reach similar compression ratios as AVIF while remaining faster to encode and decode.
-Its reference implementation is libwebp2.
+Google began developing a second version of WebP, plainly named WebP 2, in June 2021, the goal of which was to reach similar compression ratios as AVIF's while remaining faster to encode and decode; its reference implementation is libwebp2.

-On 12 October 2022, Google changed the README file in WebP 2's development repository to state "WebP 2 will not be released as an image format" and described WebP 2 as a "playground for image compression experiments".
+On 12 October 2022, Google changed the README file in WebP 2's development repository to state "WebP 2 will not be released as an image format" and described the version as a "playground for image compression experiments".